upbound/function-approve/README.md

 ## How Changes Are Prevented

-The function uses a direct approach to prevent changes when approval is required:
+The function uses fatal results to prevent changes when approval is required:

 1. When changes are detected but not yet approved, the function:
-   - Replaces the Desired composite resource with the Observed resource
-   - Replaces any Desired composed resources with the Observed resources
+   - Returns a fatal result to halt pipeline execution
    - Sets an ApprovalRequired condition for visibility
+   - Provides detailed information about the required approval

 2. This approach has several benefits:
-   - Deterministic behavior - changes are physically prevented
+   - Deterministic behavior - pipeline execution is completely stopped
-   - No reliance on pause annotations or condition interpretation by the reconciler
+   - Clear error messaging to operators about required approvals
    - Works consistently across different Crossplane versions
-   - Clear separation of approval status and reconciliation mechanics
+   - Clean separation between approval logic and resource state
-   - Carefully preserves required metadata fields to avoid e2e testing issues

 ## Complete Example